Skip to main content Skip to footer

 Charging your electric car

-Charging an electric car is not that much different from filling the tank of a petrol or diesel vehicle, but with one big advantage: you can also do it at home.
+Charging an electric car is not much different from filling the tank of a petrol or diesel vehicle but with one major advantage: you can also do it at home.

-You can find public chargers at places such as supermarkets, car parks, and motorway service stations.
-Many employers provide charging points at their premises.
-And in addition, you can have a charging point installed at your home (depending on suitability), for easy charging overnight and any other time your electric car is not being used.
+You can find public chargers at locations such as supermarkets, car parks and motorway service stations.
+Many employers also provide charging points at their premises.
+Additionally, you can have a charging point installed at home (depending on suitability), allowing for convenient overnight charging and whenever your electric car is not being used.

 The easiest way to find a charger near you is to use an app, like that provided by Zap Map.